 In the case of the Aico Manual Payments software solution, the system will create the PAIN file automatically in the background using the master data of the approved payment request.
 Once approved, the PAIN file goes automatically to the bank for the payment without any further human interaction.

-3. Automate journal postings.
+3. Corporate Treasury: Automate journal postings.

-Verifying the execution of the payment and accounting for it in a compliant way is the last, but not least, important part of the safe payment process.
+Verifying the execution of the payment and accounting for it in a compliant way is the last, but not least, an important part of the safe payment process.
 Just as we want to ensure the bank receives the approved payment document, it is equally important to match the returning bank statement with the original payment order.

 And once again, an automated process is the safest solution.
 In fact, at this point, we can also securely manage the accounting by automatically creating and posting a journal entry into the ERP system.
 Automation here saves us time and ensures that subsequent journals are posted to the correct accounts with the right value matching the master data of the initially approved payment request.